monkeybreadtree/starter-hugo-academic/content/post/double-patenting-decisions-why-the-judiciary-must-master-claim-construction/index.md

 In a recent ruling [(2021)最高法知民终1458号](https://www.hnipd.com/sbsxq_329284.html), China's Supreme People’s Court (SPC) overturned a decision by the Intermediate People's Court of Shijiazhuang (capital of the Hebei Province), which wrongly found double patenting between Wanjie Intelligent Technology's [invention patent](https://patents.google.com/patent/CN103392754B/en) (one claim) and [utility model patent](https://patents.google.com/patent/CN203416761U/en) (14 claims).

-The invention patent's claim 1 protects solution A+B+C+D+E+F+G+J+...+O (each letter represents a different feature).
-The utility model patent has an independent claim 1 and 13 dependent claims, e.g.:
+The invention patent's claim 1 protects a solution A+B+C+D+E+F+G+J+...+O (each letter represents a different feature).

+The utility model patent has an independent claim 1 and 13 dependent claims:
 - Claim 1: A+B+C
 - Claim 2: A+B+C+D
 - Claim 3: A+B+C+D+E
 - ...
-- Claim 14: A+B+C+D+E+G+J
+- Claim 14: A+B+C+D+E+G+O

 No utility model patent claim has the same scope as the invention patent claim.
-The patents do not claim the "same invention."
+These patents do not claim the "same invention."

-However, the lower court wrongly compared the invention patent's sole claim to the combined 14 utility model patent claims.
+However, the lower court wrongly compared the invention patent's sole claim to the combined 14 utility model patent claims, concluding that they contain the same features.
 Each claim represents a separate invention, so combining them fails to construe each claim individually based on scope of protection sought as required.
 The SPC confirmed double patenting requires identical claim scope.
 By overturning the flawed lower court ruling, it protected the patentee's rights, clarified China's double patenting analysis, and upheld policies incentivizing innovation.

 This case illustrates China's need to deepen judicial patent expertise and [maintain high-level patent appeal review](https://www.worldtrademarkreview.com/regionindustry-guide/china-managing-the-ip-lifecycle/2023/article/lessons-the-case-law-of-chinas-ip-appeals-court).
 The SPC's oversight and education can help avoid mistakes like combining separate claims, but progress requires time and commitment.
 There is always room for improvement, but if China rises to meet this need, its future as an IP powerhouse will shine bright.